SuperXuYuL137/MSAA/README.md

 # MSAA

-> #### Enhanced Three-Dimensional Path Planning for Unmanned Aerial Vehicles using a Multi-Strategy Snow Avalanches Algorithm
+> #### Source code for some of the results shown in the paper "Enhanced Three-Dimensional Path Planning for Unmanned Aerial Vehicles using a Multi-Strategy Snow Avalanches Algorithms"submitted in The Visual Computer in 2025.This is aimed at researchers, students or profesionnals who may want to reproduce some of the results described in the paper.

 ## CEC2022 test problems